ShadowDara/Search2.0/README.md

 This Python script indexes all directories and files within a specified folder (recursively) and writes the details into an output file.
 Additionally, it provides a summary of:

 - Directories and their names.
-- Files in each directory, including their sizes.
+- Files in each directory, including their sizes and edit time.
 - Total number of files and directories.
 - Total storage size of all files in megabytes (MB).